aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 Aspose.Cells for JavaScript via C++ provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) that represents an Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**WorksheetCollection**](https://reference.aspose.com/cells/javascript-cpp/worksheetcollection) that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection that represents all cells in the worksheet.

-We can use [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection to access cells in a worksheet.
+We can use the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection to access cells in a worksheet.
 Aspose.Cells for JavaScript via C++ provides three basic approaches to access cells in a worksheet:

 1. Using the cell name.
-1. Using a cell's row and column index.
+2. Using a cell's row and column index.
-1. Using a cell index in the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection
+3. Using a cell index in the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection.

- We have mentioned that the 3rd approach is the fastest and the 1st approach is the slowest one.
-The performance difference between the approaches is very small so don't worry about performance degradation, whichever approach you use.
+We have mentioned that the 3rd approach is the fastest and the 1st approach is the slowest.
+The performance difference between the approaches is very small, so don't worry about performance degradation regardless of the approach you use.

 ### **How to Get Cell Object by Cell Name**

 Developers can access any specific cell by passing its cell name to the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection of the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class as an index.

-If you create a blank worksheet at the start, the count of [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection is zero.
-When you use this approach to access a cell, it will check whether this cell exists in the collection or not.
-If yes, it returns the cell object in the collection otherwise, it creates a new [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) object, adds the object to the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection and then returns the object.
-This approach is the easiest way to access the cell if you are familiar with Microsoft Excel but it's the slowest one as compared to other approaches.
+If you create a blank worksheet at the start, the count of the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection is zero.
+When you use this approach to access a cell, it will check whether this cell exists in the collection.
+If yes, it returns the cell object in the collection; otherwise, it creates a new [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) object, adds it to the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection, and then returns the object.
+This approach is the easiest way to access a cell if you are familiar with Microsoft Excel, but it is the slowest compared to the other approaches.

 ```html
 <!DOCTYPE html>